Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 8. Outcomes

-4. Outcomes will consider:
+4. Approach and outcomes will consider:

 1. The nature and severity of the breach.